florianmarkusse/FLOS/articles/dynamic-array/article.md

 The following tests will be run:

 - Baseline test: a test using a static array.
-In other words, writing to an array where you know the number of entries you want to write beforehand.
-This test should be the fastest of the bunch: the array will already have the right size and be mapped into physical memory.
+In other words, write to an array where you know the number of entries you want to write beforehand.
+This test should be the fastest of the bunch: the array will already have the right size and be mapped into _physical_ memory.
 - _copy_ dynamic array test
 - _mappable_ dynamic array test